 The Chicago style is also used in the humanities, most often History and Anthropology, as well as being common in Computer Science.

 The Chicago style has two variants: Author-Date, and Notes-Bibliography.
 We will stick with Notes-Bibliography because it’s the more distinct of the two.

-- In-text: Either footnotes or endnotes.
+- In-text citation: Either footnotes or endnotes.
 To use a book as our in-text citation example, you would include author’s full name, the title of the work, followed by the publication location, the publisher, and date in brackets, and finally, the page number.

 - Example: Joan Didion, The White Album (New York: Simon & Schuster, 1979), 18.

 - Example: Didion, The White Album, 21.

-- References List: Should be titled “Bibliography” and included at the end of the work with all works in alphabetical order.
-The entries should be organized in this order: last name, first name, title.
+- References list: Should be titled “Bibliography” and included at the end of the paper.
+A book entry would be formatted as follows: Last name, first name.
+Title.
 Location of publication: publisher, date.